christabor/flask_jsondash/docs/data_utils.md

 Below is a list of python modules and their methods.
 When in doubt, check the overall [data utils](../flask_jsondash/data_utils/) module for more.

 Any module that supports command line usage will be accessible via `python MODULE_NAME.py`.
-To find out how to use them, just run `python MODULE_NAME.py --help`
+To find out how to use them, just run `python MODULE_NAME.py --help`, or look at the source.

 ## Modules